Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 )

+Model object.
 Specifies the model whose predictions we want to explain.
+Run

-Run get_supported_models()
+get_supported_models()

-for a table of which models explain
+for a table of which modelsexplain

-can still be explained by passing predict_model
+supports natively.
+Unsupported models can still be explained by passingpredict_model

-see details for more information.
+, see details for more information.- y

 Matrix, data.frame/data.table or a numeric vector.
 Contains the endogenous variables used to estimate the (conditional) distributions needed to properly estimate the conditional expectations in the Shapley formula including the observations to be explained.